Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Upper strut nut on Twingo 2

-Space between the suspension cup and the body
+Space between the strut upper mount and the body

 Op 43

-Screw the 4 screws.
+Screw the 4 bolts.
 Use the 17 mm socket.

-Always start by screwing the screws by hand.
+Always start by screwing the bolts by hand.
 This will prevent you from stripping the threads.

-Always start by screwing the screws by hand.
+Always start by screwing the bolts by hand.
 This will prevent you from stripping the threads.

 No need to tighten too much.
 The final tightening will be done with the torque wrench when the wheel is on the ground.